philliphuang/dona/README.md

 	- `public_key`: the public key of the recipient's wallet
 	- `name`: the name of the recipient
 	- `description`: a description of the recipient
-- `donation_cents`: the amount of the donation in cents
+- `donation_cents`: the amount of the donation in cents, if the type of the Donation Option is `input` the value represents the default amount of the donation in cents
 - `purchase_cents`: the amount of pre-donation subtotal
 - `transaction_cents`: the amount of the total purchase including the donation
 - `donation_transfer_request`: an object containing information necessary to implement Solana Pay's [Transfer Request Specification](https://github.com/solana-labs/solana-pay/blob/link-request/SPEC.md#specification-transfer-request), consisting of the following fields: